A Comparative Evaluation of Quantification Methods: Introduction

-Our experiments with binary target labels show that there is not a single algorithm that outperforms all others---but we identify a group of algorithms including the \emph{Median Sweep}~\citep{forman_quantifying_2008} and the \emph{DyS} framework~\citep{maletzke_dys_2019} that on average perform significantly better.
+Our experiments with binary class labels show that there is not a single algorithm that outperforms all others---but we identify a group of algorithms consisting of the threshold selection-based \emph{Median Sweep} and \emph{TSMax} methods~\citep{forman_quantifying_2008}, \emph{Friedman's method} \citep{friedman_friedman_2014}, \emph{Forman's mixture model}, \citep{forman_counting_2005} and the \emph{DyS} framework~\citep{maletzke_dys_2019}, including the \emph{HDy} method \citep{gonzalez-castro_class_2013}, that on average perform significantly better.
 We also show that algorithms that are based on optimizing a classifier for the quantification problem show on average worse performance, implying that their benefits in practice might be restricted to particular scenarios.
-Further, we observe that tuning the hyperparameters of the base classifiers does not produce significant improvements in the resulting predictions of the corresponding quantifiers.

-In the multiclass setting, we find a broader group of algorithms which show a significantly better average performance than the rest, with the \emph{Generalized Probabilistic Adjusted Count} \citep{bella_quantification_2010, firat_unified_2016}, \emph{readme} \citep{hopkins_method_2010}, \emph{energy distance minimization} \citep{kawakubo_computationally_2016}, the \emph{EM algorithm for quantification} \citep{saerens_adjusting_2002}, and \emph{Friedman's method} \citep{friedman_friedman_2014} leading in the averaged rankings.
+In the multiclass setting, we also find a group of algorithms which perform significantly better on average than the rest.
+This group includes the \emph{HDx method} \citep{gonzalez-castro_class_2013}, \emph{Generalized Probabilistic Adjusted Count} \citep{bella_quantification_2010, firat_unified_2016}, \emph{readme} \citep{hopkins_method_2010}, \emph{energy distance minimization} \citep{kawakubo_computationally_2016}, the \emph{EM algorithm for quantification} \citep{saerens_adjusting_2002}, and \emph{Friedman's method} \citep{friedman_friedman_2014}.
 These algorithms share the characteristic that they naturally allow for multiclass quantification.
-By contrast, extending predictions from binary quantifiers to the multiclass case in a one-vs-all fashion does not appear to yield competitive results, even when using strong base quantifiers such as the \emph{Median Sweep} or the \emph{DyS} framework.
-Further, we show that fine-tuning the hyperparameters of the underlying base classifiers appears to have significant positive effects in this multiclass setting for most of the quantifiers, in particular for the \emph{EM algorithm} and \emph{Friedman's method}, which appear to outperform the rest.
+By contrast, extending predictions from binary quantifiers to the multiclass case in a one-vs.-rest fashion does not appear to yield competitive results, even when using strong base quantifiers such as the \emph{Median Sweep} or \emph{HDy}.
 More generally, we observe significantly weaker performance for the multiclass case, corroborating that multiclass quantification constitutes a harder research problem and might need more research attention in the future.
+Further, we observe that classifiers which were tuned for classification accuracy do not, in general, improve the predictions of the quantifiers applying them.

-Overall, our results guide practitioners towards the most propitious quantification approaches for certain applications, and help researchers to identify promising future research avenues.
+Overall, our results guide practitioners toward the most propitious quantification approaches for certain applications, and help researchers to identify promising future research avenues.